 Cohorts of healthy subjects, patients with psychiatric disorders, and their family members, including monozygotic and dizygotic twins and singleton siblings are followed longitudinally at a 2-5 year interval.
 To date, the continuously growing database consists of over 3000 MRI brain scans.

 The Neuroimaging Research Group is based in the Psychiatry Department, Neuroscience Division, of the University Medical Center Utrecht (UMCU), The Netherlands.
-It is also part of the Rudolf Magnus Institute of Neuroscience (RMI), which encompasses many research groups from the UMCU as well as from the Utrecht University.
+It is also part of the Brain Center Rudolf Magnus (BCRM), which encompasses many research groups from the UMCU as well as from the Utrecht University.